-- Once the natural history and conservation content portion of the Docent Training Program is completed, approximately another six to nine months is spent out in the park with experienced and caring Docent Mentors who will guide you through the certification process. - In November 2018, you will choose your duty day, i.e., the day of the week you regularly plan to volunteer. - You will begin your docent service on your chosen duty day beginning the week of January 14, 2019 with your assigned Docent Mentor.
+- Once the natural history and conservation content portion of the Docent Training Program is completed, approximately another six to nine months is spent out in the park with experienced and caring Docent Mentors who will guide you through the certification process. - In November 2019, you will choose your duty day, i.e., the day of the week you regularly plan to volunteer. - You will begin your Docent service in the park on your chosen duty day beginning the week of January 20, 2020 with your assigned Docent Mentor.